Skip to main content

 IEMA-OHS Office of Nuclear Safety

-Adnan has been a member of the Agency’s senior leadership team since 2012.
-He serves as the State Liaison Officer to the U.S. Nuclear Regulatory Commission, and as the Director of the State’s Radiation Control and Agreement State Programs.
+He has been a member of the Agency’s senior leadership team since 2012 and has served as the State Liaison Officer to the U.S. Nuclear Regulatory Commission and as the Director of the State’s Radiation Control and Agreement State Programs since 2018.

-Adnan began his career with the Illinois Department of Nuclear Safety (an IEMA-OHS predecessor department) in 1999.
-He received his Master’s and Bachelor’s degrees in chemistry from Southern Illinois University Edwardsville, where he was recognized as the outstanding graduate and undergraduate chemistry student of the year in 1998 and 1996.
+Adnan holds a Master’s and Bachelor’s degree in chemistry from Southern Illinois University Edwardsville, where he was recognized as the outstanding graduate and undergraduate chemistry student of the year in 1998 and 1996, respectively.